Revised February 6, 2022

 We commit to the safety of our participants.

-We ensure that a person is an eligible candidate for participation before enrolling them, both medically and psychologically.
-An eligible candidate has the resources necessary to engage in treatment, ideally including supportive people in their life and a stable and safe living environment.
+Prior to any ritual, we ensure that a person is an eligible candidate for participation, both medically and psychologically.
+An eligible candidate has the resources necessary to engage in the ritual, ideally including supportive people in their life and a stable and safe living environment.

 We conduct thorough and comprehensive preliminary screening and preparation.